visier/connector-python/README.md

                     f.write(chunk)
 ```

-### Get data versions available for export
+### Retrieve a List of All Data Versions
-Use this method to see which data versions you can run an export job on.
+Use this method to get the available data versions that you can export.
 ```python
     dv_response = dv_export_client.get_data_versions_available_for_export()
     print(f"Retrieved available data versions:  {dv_response.json()}")
 ```

-### Get completed exports
+### Retrieve the Details of All Data Version Exports
-Use this method to see the export metadata from DV export jobs which have already completed.
+Use this method to get the export information for all completed export jobs.
 ```python
     exports_response = dv_export_client.get_available_data_version_exports()
     print(f"Full metadata for all DV exports retrieved: {exports_response.json()}")
 ```

-### More examples
+### More Examples
-For a more complex script example which shows how the DV Export API client can be used to export a DV into a database, see
+For a script example that shows how the Data Version Export API client can export a data version into a database, see
 [github.com/visier/api-samples](https://github.com/visier/api-samples).

 ## Installation